jrladd/CIS241/assignments/presentation.md

 You'll submit this document as a PDF on Sakai.
 You can copy your visualizations as static images into the word processor of your choice—let me know if you have questions about this.

+## Slide for Scholars Day

+Take one of the visualizations from your written summary and make a slide for the CIS Open House on Scholars Day.
+You can add your slide to the slideshow I will share on OneDrive.

+Your slide should include your name, a title, the visualization, and a 2–3 sentence explanation/interpretation.
+There will be a rotating slideshow during the Scholars Day CIS Open House, so your slide should be understandable and informative for a general audience that doesn't know anything about your project.

+If you wind up changing your project or would like to update your slide after the deadline, you may do so as long as I approve the changes.
+I may also ask you to revise your slide if necessary.

+**As part of this assignment you must attend the CIS Open House on Scholars Day, Tues.
+28 Apr 2pm–3:50pm.** When you arrive, check in with me or Dr. Rapp so that we can verify you were there.
+You should stay for a minimum of 15 minutes to check out the other presentations and projects. *You do not need to present anything or speak publicly about your project at this event*, but you never know... maybe someone will love your slide and want to chat about it!

 ## How to Submit a Video

 - Please submit videos to the OneDrive folder for our class (there is a link to the folder on Sakai).